This is the second post in our series on veiling in the UAE. Find the first post here. In this post, we will look at facemasks in more detail.

 Terminology

-In the UAE the most common term for a facemask is al-burghu or al-Batulah, yet other terms like al-maghrunal-Niqabal-wasusah and al-qina is sometimes used and may cause confusion.
+In the UAE the most common term for a facemask is al-burghu or al-batulah, yet other terms like al-maghrunal-niqabal-wasusah and al-qina is sometimes used and may cause confusion.
 Some people use the same name for different styles of mask and some people use different names to refer to the same style of mask!

 Baluchi woman Oman Batula